rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 129. getRevenue.ts is working. api: GET: "{{url}}/admin/revenue"
 130. Discount added, now seller, admin can add discount.
 131. Revenue is also implemented.
-132. API Rate Limiting and Security Enhancements should be added and Q/A for a product is also pending..
+132. nstall point 16 for API Rate Limiting and Security Enhancements should be added.